-- (a) the declaration of prohibited activities or restricted activities; 9 or - (b) the declaration of motor vehicle access areas; 10 or - (c) the declaration of prohibited vehicles; or - (d) closing a local government controlled area to public access; 12 or - (e) minimum standards for fences on land adjoining a road.
-13 environmental nuisance see Environmental Protection Act 1994, schedule 4.
+- (a) the declaration of prohibited activities or restricted activities; 9 or - (b) the declaration of motor vehicle access areas; 10 or - (c) the declaration of prohibited vehicles; 11 or - (d) the opening hours for a local government controlled area; 12 or - (e) closing a local government controlled area to public access; 13 or - (f) minimum standards for fences on land adjoining a road.
+14 environmental nuisance see Environmental Protection Act 1994, schedule 4.